ericasauv09/Personal/audit-analytics.md

 - Has Heatlhcare, no messages no appts (New version):
 <img width="625" alt="Screen Shot 2022-12-01 at 10 42 52" src="https://user-images.githubusercontent.com/97113607/205096447-a06a31e9-4394-47aa-a350-921f4fc13429.png">

+#### Analytics updates:
+1. Change tag for #2 above from #Schedule and view your appointments" to "Schedule and manage your appointments"
+2. Change tag for #7 above from "View your messages to "Review your messages"
+3. Change tag for #6 above from "Get your VA medical records" to "Get your VA medical records and lab and test results"

 ### Outstanding Debts